 This Turkish green beans recipe is from a category of traditional Turkish dishes called zeytinyağli dishes.
-Meaning literally “with olive oil”, zeytinyağli dishes are served cold or at room temperature.
-They are great for a light lunch, first course, or side dish.
+Meaning literally “with olive oil”.
+Zeytinyağli dishes are served cold or at room temperature, and are great for a light lunch, first course, or side dish.
 The “large” amount of olive oil in this recipe is completely intentional.
 The greens beans are best served with hunks of crusty bread for dipping in the luxurious sauce created by tomato and olive oil.
 The recipe is traditionally made with Romano green beans, which are a large, flat green bean, but I have found that they are not always readily available.
 Regular blue lake green beans work just as well.